Hyperbaric Oxygen Therapy FAQs

 At the end of the treatment, the pressure in the treatment room decreases and the air becomes cooler.
 When the session is concluded, you will be assisted out of the treatment room and you will change back into your regular clothes.
 Your uniform and head gear will be stored for your next treatment.

 Yes.
 There are several things you can do to improve your success rate:

 - Always keep appointments.
-Regular, consistent attendance will help you the most.
+Regular, consistent participation in therapy will help you the most.

-- If you smoke, consider stopping or at least cutting down.
-Smoking reduces the amount of oxygen delivered to your healing tissues.
+- If you smoke, consider stopping or at least cutting back.
+Smoking reduces the amount of oxygen needed for healing your wounds.
 All the benefits of HBOT will be increased if you quit.

 - Shoes/stockings (cotton socks permitted)

 - Street clothing, including undergarments made of wool, nylon, silk or satin

 - Oils and grease (make-up, lipstick, hair preparations, sunscreen, skin lotion)

 - Jewelry (all must be removed or covered with white tape)

 - Metallic objects (bobby pins, hair clips, car keys)